Is Your Broodmare Nutritionally Ready to Foal?

 As April approaches, I think of how quickly this process flew by.
 I look back on the day I decided I was going to breed my mare to the one and only Slick By Design, the day my vet told me she was pregnant, and finally to the day my surrogate took the foreign embryo.
 It has been a long, rewarding journey, and I cannot wait until I get to meet my little dream baby.

-With the help of Triple Crown, I am confident my mare has the nutrients she needs, not only for herself, but the baby.
+With the help of Triple Crown, I am confident my mare has the nutrients she needs, not only for herself but for the baby.

 About the Author: